-What are the top 10 augmented reality future trends in 2023?
+What are the top 12 augmented reality trends in 2024?
 Is augmented reality just a trend, or will it become a dominating factor in business?
 You’ve probably seen similar questions multiple times on Quora.
 The world evolves towards more sustainability and immersion, businesses are pondering some emerging trends in AR.
 We will analyze this in detail today.

 Table of Contents